Group B strep (strep B) and pregnancy

 Early-onset GBS infection is more likely if:

-How can we reduce the risk of my baby developing GBS infection?
+How can the risk of my baby developing GBS infection be reduced?

-Depending on your circumstances, you may be offered antibiotics through a drip from the start of labour and at intervals until your baby is born.
-You won’t be offered antibiotics before labour because this does not reduce the chance of your baby developing GBS infection.
+If your baby has a higher risk of early-onset GBS infection you may be offered a dose of antibiotics through a drip from the start of labour and at intervals until your baby is born.
+You will not be offered antibiotics before labour because this does not reduce the chance of your baby developing GBS infection.

 These antibiotics reduce the risk of your baby developing a GBS infection in their first week of life from around 1 in 400 to 1 in 4,000.
 Your healthcare professional should talk to you about the benefits and risks of taking these antibiotics.